-In Bangladesh, massive cancellations of apparel orders from brands as a result of the economic and commercial impact of Covid-19 in North America and Western Europe have raised the specter of factories being unable to maintain either their operation or their workers' employment.2 On March 25, 2020, the Bangladeshi government announced a one-week closure of public and private offices from March 26 through April 6 and instructed the population to stay
+In Bangladesh, massive cancellations of apparel orders from brands as a result of the economic and commercial impact of Covid-19 in North America and Western Europe have caused factories to suspend operations, in many cases, causing more than one million workers to be suspended without pay or terminated without severance benefits.
+On March 25, 2020, the Bangladeshi government announced a one-week closure of public and private offices from March 26 through April 6 and instructed the population to stay in their homes.